briandconnelly/BEACONToolkit/analysis/doc/analysis.md

 	dataset_variance = scipy.var(dataset_list)

-	print "Variance around the mean: ", dataset_variance
+	print "Variance around the mean:", dataset_variance

+> Variance around the mean: 30.0722365196

-#### Standard Error of the Mean (S.E.M.)
+### Standard Error of the Mean (S.E.M.)

 Combined with the mean, the S.E.M. enables you to establish a range around a mean that the majority of any future replicate experiments will most likely fall within.

-	import scipy
+	from scipy import stats

 	dataset_stderr = 1.96 * stats.sem(dataset_list)

-	print "Standard error of the mean: ", dataset_stderr
+	print "Standard error of the mean:", dataset_stderr

+> Standard error of the mean: 1.99590532404

 A single S.E.M. will usually envelop 68% of the possible replicate means and two S.E.M.s envelop 95% of the possible replicate means.
 Two